barrystyle/ccc/README.md

 <h1>Ceiling Cat Coin repository</h1>
-<p> CeilingCatCoin is a digital crypto currency based on blockchain technology to support CeilingCatCoin platform, powered by own CeilingCatCoin blockchain.<p>
+<p> CeilingCatCoin is a new crypto currency based on blockchain technology.<p>
-<p> CeilingCatCoin utilizes a Proof of Stake (PoS) consensus system algorithm, allowing all owners of CeilingCatCoin to participate in earning block rewards while securing the network with full node wallets, as well as to run Masternodes to have passive income of Ceiling Cat Coin.<p>
+<p> CeilingCatCoin utilizes a Proof of work POW allowing his users to mine blocks and therefor gain rewards in CCC.<p>

 <br> More information at: <br>
  - Website [CeilingCatCoin](https://ceilingcatcoin.com)